Agenda

 Event Organizers: International Partnerships on MPA, Biodiversity and Climate Change (IMPABCC)

 COP30 will mark the completion of the first full cycle of the Paris Agreement.
 Implementation must now be the priority.
 The urgency for Ocean-climate action has never been greater, and we must now move from commitments to implementation.
 The BBNJ Agreement represents a historic opportunity to protect the high seas that are so critical to regulating the Earth’s climate.
 This, however, presents a daunting challenge for policy makers and decision makers.
-This event aims to explore how our experience of establishing our existing MPA and MPA networks in a changing climate can contribute to this effort.
-We will also explore how exploring real-world applications using effective international collaboration networks, such as the International Partnership on MPAs, Biodiversity and Climate Change (IPMPABCC) can support us to counteract the impacts of climate change and biodiversity loss.
+This event explored how our experience of establishing our existing MPA and MPA networks in a changing climate can contribute to this effort.
+Speakers also discussed how exploring real-world applications using effective international collaboration networks, such as the International Partnership on MPAs, Biodiversity and Climate Change (IPMPABCC) can support us to counteract the impacts of climate change and biodiversity loss.

-The event will present the IPMPABCC, an alliance of government agencies and organisations from around the world who work together to progress the evidence base around the role of Marine Protected Areas and biodiversity in tackling climate change.
-The event will introduce the Establishing MPAs in a Changing Climate report which the Partnership published in July 2025 in collaboration with the IUCN Protected Areas and Climate Change Specialist Group along with some presentations on MPA, biodiversity and climate work from around the world.
-This will culminate in a panel discussion and Q & A from the audience.
+The event presented the IPMPABCC, an alliance of government agencies and organisations from around the world who work together to progress the evidence base around the role of Marine Protected Areas and biodiversity in tackling climate change.
+The event introduced the Establishing MPAs in a Changing Climate report which the Partnership published in July 2025 in collaboration with the IUCN Protected Areas and Climate Change Specialist Group along with some presentations on MPA, biodiversity and climate work from around the world.
+This culminated in a panel discussion and Q & A from the audience.

 AGENDA